tarantool/doc/doc/tooling/tcm/tcm_dev_mode.rst

     :end-before: ee_note_tcm_end

 |tcm_full_name| provides a special mode aimed to use during the development.
-This mode enables capabilities that can be useful in development or testing enviroments, such as:
+This mode extends the web interface with capabilities that can help in development or testing environments, such as starting and stopping instances or instance promotion.

-*

 ..  _tcm_dev_mode_enable: